imodeljs/frontend-sample-showcase/src/frontend-samples/swiping-viewport/README.md

 The purpose of this sample is to demonstrate the following:

 * Convert a point from screen space to world space.
-* Create a TileGraphicsProvider.
+* Create a TiledGraphicsProvider.
 * Attach a TiledGraphicsProvider.
-* Adjust view settings like the clip and feature overrides in a TileGraphicsProvider.
+* Adjust view settings like the clip and feature overrides in a TiledGraphicsProvider.

 ## Description

 The comparison works by effectively rendering 2 separate halves of a scene.
-A [clipping plane](../view-clip-sample/readme.md) is attached to the viewport to divide the scene and a [TiledGraphicsProvider](https://www.imodeljs.org/reference/imodeljs-frontend/views/tiledgraphicsprovider/?term=tiledgraphicsprovider) is used to negate the normal of the clipping plane and inject the other half of the scene.
+A [clipping plane](../view-clip-sample/readme.md) is attached to the viewport to divide the scene and a [TiledGraphicsProvider](https://www.imodeljs.org/reference/imodeljs-frontend/views/tiledgraphicsprovider/) is used to negate the normal of the clipping plane and inject the other half of the scene.

-Note: The [TiledGraphicsProvider](https://www.imodeljs.org/reference/imodeljs-frontend/views/tiledgraphicsprovider/?term=tiledgraphicsprovider) is in beta.
+Note: The [TiledGraphicsProvider](https://www.imodeljs.org/reference/imodeljs-frontend/views/tiledgraphicsprovider/) is in beta.